Intramural Sports Handbook

-- Open: A special type of league with no specific coed rules.
-Individuals of all gender idneities can participate in this league with no required ratios of men, women, or other gender identities.
-In addition, teams comprised of all males or all females may compete in these leagues.
+- Open: A special type of league with no specific gender requirements.
+Individuals of all gender identities can participate in this league with no required ratios of men, women, or other gender identities.
+In addition, teams comprised of individuals all of one gender identitiy.

-- Men’s/Women’s Only: Gender-specific leagues.
-Only a few sports have these gender-specific leagues.
+- Women’s Only: Gender-specific league.
+Only a few sports have this option available.

 2. Competition Level

 League play may be divided into two competition levels (competitive and recreational) for leagues within specific sports that historically have a substantial amount of teams.

 Designed to meet the needs of the highly skilled, highly competitive participant.
 This league places emphasis on the competitive aspect of sport for those participants who have competed in the sport at an advanced skill level.

 Designed to meet the needs of the participant who emphasizes participation, fitness, socializing and fun.
 Participants may range from highly skilled to beginners who wish to play in a recreational atmosphere.